 The charity has grown significantly over the last five decades and is now one of the largest equine welfare charities in the UK, dedicated to improving equine welfare through rescue, rehabilitation, rehoming, education and providing a safe haven.

 At our Lincolnshire Centre we are now caring for more than 400 horses, donkeys and mules; the highest ever number in the charity’s history.
-With a second site in Herefordshire, the charity cares for more than 500 equines in total and has more than 350 out in foster homes under the Friend for Life rehoming scheme.
+There are also more than 480 out in foster homes under the Friend for Life rehoming scheme.

 In recent years, the demand for rescue has seen a dramatic increase for various reasons, including a lack of knowledge and financial hardship.
 In 2013 Field Officers rescued 67 equines, while in 2016, they rescued 144.

 Thanks to public donations and legacies, a specialist quarantine unit (the Animal Reception Centre) was opened in 2013, at the Lincoln site, to improve biosecurity and to enable the charity to better cope with the influx of equines in desperate need of help.